|Reverend Robert Walker (1755 - 1808) skating on Duddingston Loch |

 Meslay's political sensitivity got the better of him.
 "I found it embarrassing - it would be like a Scot coming to say that the most beautiful painting by David [the French neoclassical painter and revolutionary] in the Louvre was by Raeburn.
 [The Herald, art. cit]

-In his 2012 book, Dr Lloyd even claimed the endorsement of Pierre Rosenberg himself, whom he met at a conference; the doyen of French art history was said to have commented, "that the Danloux attribution was absolutely right and that the picture could never have been painted by Raeburn". [see The Scotsman, 20 Jan 2013.]
+In his 2012 book, Dr Lloyd even reported agreement from Pierre Rosenberg, whom he met at a conference; the doyen of French art history commented, "that the Danloux attribution was absolutely right and that the picture could never have been painted by Raeburn". [see The Scotsman, 20 Jan 2013.]

 The lack of documentary evidence is, however, still a major stumbling block.